2009 Liberal Party of Canada leadership election: Dominic LeBlanc

-LeBlanc, 41, was the Member of Parliament for Beauséjour since 2000, fluently bilingual Acadian with deep roots in the party.
+Dominic LeBlanc, 41, was the Member of Parliament for Beauséjour since 2000, fluently bilingual Acadian with deep roots in the party.
 His father, Roméo, was press secretary to Pierre Trudeau, later an MP and cabinet minister, and eventually became Governor General.
 On October 27, LeBlanc became the first candidate to declare his candidacy for the Liberal Party leadership.
 On December 8, 2008, LeBlanc withdrew from the leadership race and endorsed Michael Ignatieff.